-Fill out an electronic application form here or download the blank application form and/or guidance leaflet if you prefer below:
+Or, if you're a new applicant, fill out an application form here or download a form and/or guidance leaflet below:

-You will need to take your application to a London Post Office, unless you live in one of the following boroughs:
+You will need to take new applications to a London Post Office, unless you live in one of the following boroughs:

 NOTE: You must make your application at the Post Office in person.
 Someone else cannot apply on your behalf.